2022 News Releases

 Express Lab, of Rocky Mountain Diabetes, Completes Expansion

 Idaho Falls, Idaho – Express Lab, a local medical laboratory of Rocky Mountain Diabetes, is excited to announce the completion of their automation project.
-The Idaho Falls based laboratory which has locations in Idaho Falls, Pocatello and Rexburg began planning the laboratory expansion and automation nearly two years ago and began construction in September of 2018.
+The Idaho Falls based laboratory, which has locations in Idaho Falls, Pocatello and Rexburg, began planning the laboratory expansion and automation nearly two years ago and began construction in September of 2018.

 About the Automation Process

 The automation, provided through Ortho Diagnostics based in Raritan, New Jersey, is leading edge technology.
 The system is modular and allows for additional growth in the future.
 With this automation system, the specimen tubes are loaded and sorted robotically on to the processing track.
 The tubes are then automatically transferred to a decapper and placed back on the track for distribution to individual analyzers.
 When the testing is finished, the tubes are transported to a re-capping process and then to storage.
 The automation allows Express Lab to continually track specimens and repeat or add testing if needed, at a much faster pace.
 The specialized automation streamlines our processes and helps our lab analyzers function more efficiently by utilizing software that can detect which analyzer is available to run the test at the fastest pace.
-This eliminates bottlenecks and wait times on analyzers while it catalogs specimens for easy retrieval at a later date.
+This eliminates bottlenecks and wait times on analyzers while it catalogs specimens for easy retrieval later.
 Results are then electronically transmitted back to the Express Lab computer system and then immediately sent to doctors or other healthcare providers.

-How Automation Helps Doctors & Patients
+How Automation Helps Doctors and Patients

-The new system will benefit patients and healthcare providers by providing fastest possible turn-around for medical tests.
+The new system will benefit patients and healthcare providers by providing the fastest possible turn-around for medical tests.
 Also, in cases where the same blood sample or specimen requires additional testing, the system automatically retrieves the tubes and processes the additional testing.
 According to Leask, “By automating our lab system, we are able to keep our costs down and pass along those savings to our patients.”
 Leask continues, “We are committed to helping keep the costs of medical care down and improving our service level to meet the high standards of the medical laboratory industry.”